Psychtoolbox-3/psychtoolbox-3.github.com/forum.markdown

 > - Hardware setup and relevant driver versions
 >
 > We appreciate it when you **sign with your name and affiliation**.
 >
+> [Answers on the forum will be provided by volunteers at their leisure, so you might
+> have to wait for quite a while for an answer, or not get an answer at all.
+> If you need expert advice on the use of Psychtoolbox, or for resolving issues,
+> with a guaranteed response in a reasonable amount of time, then please have a
+> look at our commercial priority support by clicking this link.][priority-support]
+>
 > **If you are a registered member of the forum, your posts won't be subject to moderation
 > delay.
 Your questions will show up faster and you might get answers faster.
 Otherwise